jon-brandy/hackthebox/Categories/Machines/TraceBack/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/fd1ac823-a2ee-4330-ad17-afd3a7a4c729)

-13. This could be used for our privesc method.
+13. This could be used for our lateral movement later.
 14. Great!
 Anyway let's get more comfy enumeration by getting a reverse shell.
 15. I used simple bash reverse shell: